aoliver44/nutrition_tools/microbial_HFE/README.md

 --label: the name of the column in your input dataset that you are trying to predict with HFE.
 Can be a factor or continous.

 --feature_type: is the label a factor or a continous variable?

---super_filter: run a final, permuted, random forest on the hierarchically feature engineered dataset.
-Any feature with a variable of importance below zero will get droped.

---feature_limit: optional limit of total number of features to output

 --format_metaphlan: is the format of the input file in the "MetaPhlAn" style?
 What this looks like is (from their tutorial):